ntoane/WEATHER-FLOW/UserGuide.md

   * Logging information can be saved to *Logs/<model_name>/<run_type</<model_name>*
     * <run_type> is the type of experiment with the model, usually either Training, HPO or Evaluation
 * Visualisation/ module:
-  * This module has "visualise.py" which contains the methods used for visualising the data collected from the experimentation.
+  * This module has "visualise.py" which contains the methods used for visualising the the adjacency matrices collected from the experimentation.
-  * Currently visualised into either an adjacency matrix heatmap and a graph of South Africa with links between the weather stations across the provinces we have the data for in Western cape, Northern Cape and Eastern Cape, with the size of the node denoting the strength.
+  * Currently visualised into either an adjacency matrix heatmap, strongest dependencies and strong chains of dependencies on a map.
   * Saved to ..
 * Plots/ module:
   * Module Plots/ has "plotter.py" which contains the logic for plotting graphs with the sepcified metrics